-After all, who wouldn’t love a blend of spanish rioja wine, sweet rum, orange and cherry juice, watermelon and fresh picked berries?
+After all, who wouldn’t love a blend of Spanish Rioja wine, sweet rum, orange, and cherry juice, fresh-cut watermelon, and fresh-picked berries?

-There’s nothing quite like snacking on boozy watermelon balls at the bottom of your sangria glass.
+There’s nothing quite like snacking on boozy watermelon balls at the bottom of your red wine sangria glass.
 Or boozy blackberries and raspberries for that matter.

 This is a winner.